Formal groups and quantum cohomology: Constructions using pseudo-holomorphic curves

 Choose a family of inhomogeneous terms on the family of surfaces pulled back by the projection $\EuScript{DM}^\circ_p \rightarrow \mathit{DM}^\circ_p$, and which is $\mathit{Sym}_p$-equivariant.
 For every smooth map from a simplex to $\EuScript{DM}^\circ_p$, that family of inhomogeneous terms gives rise to a parametrized moduli space.
 If that space is regular, we get an operation $(\scrC \otimes \bF_p)^{\otimes p} \rightarrow \scrC \otimes \bF_p$.
 By adding up those operations with coefficients, we extend the construction to chains.
 Let's specialize to using $p$ copies of our cocycle $c$ as input.
 Morally, this can be thought of as giving rise to a $\bZ/2$-graded chain map

-The cautionary ``morally'' applies because of the regularity condition for moduli spaces, which makes it impossible to define such a map on the entire complex.
-However, any argument involving a relation between specific chains, such as the one we are about to give, only involves finitely many terms.
-One can first fix that argument, and then a posteriori make a choice of perturbation terms over $\EuScript{DM}^\circ_p$ which makes the finitely many spaces involved regular.
+The cautionary ``morally'' figures here because of the regularity condition for moduli spaces, which makes it impossible to define such a map on the entire chain complex.
+However, any argument involving a relation between specific chains, such as the one we are about to give, only involves finitely many terms, and one can assume that the chains involved are embedded into the infinite-dimensional space $\EuScript{DM}^\circ_p$.
+One can a posteriori make a choice of perturbation terms over $\EuScript{DM}^\circ_p$ which makes the finitely many spaces involved regular.
 Hence, for all practical purposes, the consequence is the same as if we had a map \eqref{eq:all-chains}.
 In particular, we do get a map

 One can think of \eqref{eq:beta-tilde-class} as an instance of this general construction, by smoothly triangulating the spaces $\mathit{MWW}_{\underline{p}}$, in a way which is compatible with the $\bZ/p$-action on codimension $1$ boundary strata, and then using the embedding \eqref{eq:extended-embedding}.
 Using Lemma \ref{th:open-moduli-space}, one identifies the relevant homology class with that underlying the $t^{(p-1)/2}$ coefficient of the quantum Steenrod operation, up to a coefficient which is spelled out in Lemma \ref{th:cycle-found}.
 This equality, applied to \eqref{eq:c-c-map}, implies Theorem \ref{th:p-power}.